IntelligenceModding/AdvancedPeripherals/CONTRIBUTING.md

 ## Setting up a development environment

-**PLEASE READ If you want to add features or fix bugs which exist on multiple versions, please make the changes for the oldest fully supported versions which you can find [here](https://docs.intelligence-modding.de/#version-support).
+**PLEASE READ If you want to add features or fix bugs that exist in multiple versions, please make the changes for the oldest fully supported versions, which you can find [here](https://docs.intelligence-modding.de/#version-support).
 That would be 1.19.2 at the time the article was written.**

 If you want to contribute to Advanced Peripherals, you'll need to set up a development environment.
 This can be a tedious process for first-time contributors, but it's worth it in the long run.
 This guide will walk you through the process of setting up a development environment.